We're passionate about protecting woods and trees and creating new woods for people and wildlife, but we always need your help.

 Ancient woodland makes up less than 5% of the land area of Wales.
 However, the Welsh Government’s Planning Policy makes it clear that ancient woodland should be protected from development that would result in significant damage.

-The Welsh Government has adopted an ambitious target of creating 100,000 hectares of additional woodland over a 20 year period.
-The Woodland Trust is keen to help deliver this.
+The Welsh Government has adopted an ambitious target to support the creation of 2,000 hectares of new woodland a year between now and 2030.
+We are keen to help deliver this.